 ISHA Helsinki will organise an online summer seminar on the theme of History in Pop Culture – narratives, storytelling and truths.
 The seminar will take place online from the 30th of July to the 1st of August 2021.

 Pop culture, media, and representation of different events, people and history shape our understanding of the past.
 In the online seminar, we will dive into different aspects of pop culture and its relation to history.
-In what ways the narratives in pop culture phenomena shape our understanding of history and historical consciousness?
+In what ways do the narratives in pop culture phenomena shape our understanding of history and historical consciousness?
 How truthfully events or groups of people are told in pop culture?
 Furthermore, who has the power in storytelling, and whose viewpoint are we looking at?
-These are one of the questions we will be looking at during the seminar.
+These are some of the questions we will be looking at during the seminar.

 Artistic Licence in History and Popular Culture

 Artistic licence’ – or, as some prefer to say, ‘historical inaccuracy’, is a staple of historical popular culture, and has been so ever since the very emergence of works drawing inspiration from history.
 This workshop seeks to examine both the why and how of changing the past to tell a story, and both the merits and the possible negative consequences of this practice.
 Possible topics include the ethics of changing the past in “loosely biographical” film and literature, the notion of “realism” being the same as grittiness (Game of Thrones, we’re looking at you) and the way cultural depictions influence the way people think about history.
 However, these are only suggestions – what we ultimately end up discussing depends on the people attending.